Find Affordable College Courses

 On average, communications graduates from Full Sail University take out $38,058 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $146.

-Full Communication & Media Studies at Full Sail University Report
+Read full report on Communication & Media Studies at Full Sail University

-With a ranking of #8, The University of West Florida did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
-Located in the city of Pensacola, UWF is a public college with a large student population.
+The University of West Florida did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the small city of Pensacola, UWF is a public college with a large student population.

 About 59% of the students majoring in communications at the school are women while 41% are male.